-6.0 Fluoride - On and Off-Site Monitoring
+6.0 Fluoride - On and Off-site Monitoring

-Fluoride is monitored on-site at the WTP and off-site at select representative routine sampling locations in the distribution system (including reservoirs).
+Fluoride is monitored on-site at the WTP and off-site at select representative routine sampling locations in the distribution system, including reservoirs.
 Fluoride is often added to drinking water for the prevention of tooth decay.
-Fluoride is added to a concentration of 0.7 mg/L residual fluoride as per the Permit to Operate and is based on the Health Canada Guideline for fluoride addition.
+Fluoride is added to a dosage of 0.7 mg/L residual Fluoride as per the PTO and is based on the Health Canada Guideline for Fluoride addition.
 The table below shows data from the Accredited WTP Water Lab.
 Continuous monitoring is also performed on-site at the WTP.